vnijs/radiant/base/app/visualize.md

 #### Line, Loess, and Jitter

 To add a linear or non-linear regression line to a scatter plot check the Line and/or Loess boxes.
-If your data take on a limited number of values, checking Jitter can be useful to get a better feel for where most of the data points are located.
-Jitter simply adds a small random value to each data point so they do not overlap completely in the plot(s).
+If your data take on a limited number of values checking Jitter can be useful to get a better feel for where most of the data points are located.
+Jitter-ing simply adds a small random value to each data point so they do not overlap completely in the plot(s).

 #### Axis scale

 The relationship between variables depicted in a scatter plot may be non-linear.
-There are numerous transformations we might apply to the data so this relationship becomes (approximately) linear (see Data > Transform).
+There are numerous transformations we might apply to the data so this relationship becomes (approximately) linear (see Data > Transform) and easier to estimate.
 Perhaps the most common data transformation applied to business data is the (natural) log.
 To see if a log-linear or log-log transformation may be appropriate for your data check the `Log X` and/or `Log Y` boxes.

 #### Flip axes